rachpetersen/rhesus-sociality-fGC-uNEO/README.md

 # rhesus-sociality-fGC-uNEO
-Social and sexual behaviors predict adrenocortical and immune system activation in male rhesus macaques.
+How social and sexual behaviors predict fGC and uNEO in male rhesus macaques.